ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 This was my first time collaborating with another designer on visual effects, and I had a blast working with CrewK.
 It was fun getting to know him and seeing his approach to design.
 We frequently exchanged opinions and ideas on how we wanted the video to look while also sharing design assets to ensure visual consistency across all scenes.

 Working together had its unique advantages as well.
 Since we both used the same software, it was easy to communicate ideas and make adjustments to enhance the visuals.
 Splitting the workload allowed us to complete scenes more efficiently, and having another person provide built-in quality assurance, which is something solo work lacks.
-Instead of relying solely on personal judgment, we could critique and refine each other’s scenes.
+Instead of relying solely on personal judgment, we could critique and refine each other's scenes.

 Given the opportunity, I would be happy to work with CrewK again or collaborate with other designers of the World Cup Design Team.

-<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11488604" style="background-image: url('/wiki/shared/avatars/TheFunk.jpg')"></a>
+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11488604" style="background-image: url('/wiki/shared/avatars/CrewK.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/11488604">CrewK</a></p>